 • or mass communication (music industry)

-Brenau’s music curriculum proudly offers the rare undergraduate track for pianists in collaborative arts, available in both the BA in Music, and the BA in Music Education.
+Brenau’s music curriculum proudly offers studies in collaborative piano in both the BA in Music, and the BA in Music Education.

 Music